freemanoff80/dc-ub-srv-ldap/README.md

-# dc-ldap
+# dc-ubuntu-server-ldap

-Docker-compose openldap server with web-manager phpldapadmin
+Docker-compose ubuntu server with openldap and web-manager phpldapadmin